phosphorical/phosphor/README.md

 phosphor
 ========

-Phosphor is a JS UI framework for making retro, CRT, green-screen, monochrome menu systems.
+Phosphor is a picosized JavaScript UI framework for making retro, CRT, green-screen, monochrome menu systems.

 Because we can.